alt-plus-f4/azure-imdb/README.md

 # How to deploy
 Deploy the code into azure function
-Make a database and enter your information in the .env file Download the dependencies from the console tab in your azure function
+Make a database and enter your connection string in the .env file Download the dependencies from the console tab in your azure function
 ```cmd
 npm i mssql joi dotenv